Those with an interest in the history of railway stations will find much to enjoy when taking a train from and to Exeter St. Davids.

 At Exeter St. Davids, the express train to Plymouth and Penzance tend to depart from platform 4, while the GWR trains to London Paddington and the CrossCountry trains to Bristol, Birmingham, northern England and Scotland tend to depart from platform 5.

-If you’re happy to use the stairs to access these trains, the quickest route is to use the bridge that you’ll see on the left when exiting the entrance hall and stepping on to platform 1 or if you want to use the elevators you’ll need to turn right.
+If you’re happy to use the stairs to access these trains, the quickest route is to use the bridge that you’ll see on the left when exiting the entrance hall and stepping on to platform 1; but r if you want to use the elevators you’ll need to turn right and use the alternative footbridge

 The trains to London Waterloo usually depart from platform (track) 1 which is right beside the entrance hall.